olets/zsh-abbr-v5-docs/docs/contributing.md

 # Contributing

-:::danger Heads Up
+:::tip Heads Up
-v6 is coming, with breaking changes for users with advanced configurations.
-If that's you, read [the v5.x -> v6.x migration guide](https://v6.zsh-abbr.olets.dev/migrating-between-versions.html#upgrading-from-v5-to-v6) and/or read about [pinning v5.x](./installation.md).
+v6 is out.
+See [the v5.x -> v6.x migration guide](https://zsh-abbr.olets.dev/migrating-between-versions.html#upgrading-from-v5-to-v6)
 :::

 Thanks for your interest.
 Contributions are welcome!